QuaoarGH/coral/README.md

 - **Advanced** — Gemini API key for responses, Deep Dive mode toggle
 - **Memory** — Save facts, clear anytime, Coral refers to you naturally

 All settings persist in browser localStorage.
-All of your data stays yours.
+All of your data stays yours

-## How It Works

-- Each chat saves its full conversation history locally
-- AI-generated titles auto-update based on first exchange
-- Keyboard shortcuts: `Ctrl+N` (new chat), `Ctrl+K` (search chats)
-- Edit (✏️) or retry (🔄) your messages, copy (📋) bot responses

 ## API Keys